2. Diálogos relacionados con la estructura de la imagen

 See the Color tag documentation in the New Layer dialog.

-New Layer, New Layer Group, Duplicate Layer, Merge Down, Anchor Layer, Delete Layer
+New Layer, New Layer Group, Duplicate Layers, Merge Down, Anchor Layer, Delete Layers

 These commands are explained above, see layer characteristics.